danioxoli/FOSS4G_contributors/README.md

 -  run node _bin/getlocation.js_ to generate the output file with nationalities

 #### Files & Locations
--  _input/repo_list.csv_: CSV with repositories (you can manually modify this list to add or remove repositories to be inquired)
+-  _input/repo_list.csv_: CSV with repositories, you can manually modify this list to add or remove repositories to be inquired
 -  _output/repositories.json_: JSON with repos and list of contributors
 -  _output/resultNationality.json_: JSON with the repos, contirbutors and their nationality